scolacicco/Suno-Master-Guide/Suno Guide Prompt - May 2025.md

 # **Advanced Suno AI Music Generation Prompt Guide**

+# TL;DR Version:  The Suno AI Music Generation Prompt Guide provides advanced techniques for transforming natural language into music.
+Suno AI integrates multiple AI models, including:

+* **ChatGPT 3.5**: The primary intelligence for lyric interface.
+* **Bark and Chirp**: Two distinct voice AIs.
+* **Sora and DALL-E (likely)**: Used for generating album art and video.

+### **Core Prompt Architecture and Field Definitions**

+Suno AI uses a structured output template for creating music.
+Below are the key fields and their functionalities:

+* **\[Title:\]** (50 character limit)
+  * Can be left blank for Suno to generate a title or used for meta-tagging to provide context.
+* **\[Persona:\]**
+  * Useful for personification, but limited to a single instance; songs created with a persona cannot be further developed.
+* **\[Audio\_Clip:\]** (e.g., .mp3)
+  * Allows for "content stuffing," especially for public domain sounds that might otherwise trigger DMCA concerns.
+It can set the song's tone but may make production more challenging.
+Recommended for unique sounds like nature noises or specific vocal tonalities.
+* **\[Image\_Clip:\]** (e.g., .png)
+  * Utilizes an "unknown model" that creates 30-second "Scenes."
+These scenes are described as raw, artistic, and can exhibit self-awareness or sass.
+If a scene contains no lyrics, it can be downloaded and uploaded as a seed for longer songs, preserving its essence.
+* **\[Styles:\]** (200 character limit)
+  * A powerful field where even minor changes can significantly alter the song.
+Suno may rename styles it doesn't recognize.
+* **\[Exclude\_Styles:\]** (200 character limit)
+  * Highly effective for "context stuffing" desired styles by using a double negative, influencing the song's output.
+* **\[Lyrics:\]** (5000 character limit)
+  * The main area for creative input, where Suno interprets, avoids, or generates its own lyrics based on the provided text.

+  #

+  #

+  # DETAILED VERSION

 ## **Introduction**

 Suno AI transforms natural language prompts into music through sophisticated language processing.
 This guide explores advanced prompting techniques that range from straightforward compositions to highly complex musical creations.

 Basically, Suno knows your intent, kind of, and has its own preferences for how it wants to make music.
 If you want to make music differently from all the other schmo’s that are using the basic language model of Suno, then you have come to the right place.

 First, Suno is at least FOUR AI smashed into one.
 ChatGPT 3.5 (as of April 2025\) is the main Lyric interface intelligence.
 Knowing this may help you understand how to tweak it in your favor, if you have experience with the nuances with each model.
-The two voice AI’s are “Bark” and “Chirp” And finally an image model, probably Sora and DALLE, produce the album art.
+The two voice AI’s are “Bark” and “Chirp”.
+And finally an image model, probably Sora and DALLE, produce the album art.

-# **Full Description of the combination of AI MODELS used by SUNO**

-**BARK & CHIRP**

-Bark and Chirp channels can be split in the Web application using the 'Get Stems' function under the Create function.
+## **Core Prompt Architecture: (**\#document structure to interface with an LLM model for lyric artification)

+## **OUTPUT\_TEMPLATE\_FORMAT**

+\[Title:\] \[                         \]  (50 character limit)
+\[Persona:\] \[x\]
+\[Audio\_Clip:\] \[Any audio, eg. .mp3\]
+\[Image\_Clip:\] \[Any image, eg. .png\]
+\[Styles:\] \[                        \] (200 character limit)
+\[Exclude\_Styles:\] \[                \] (200 character limit)
+\[Lyrics:\] \[                        \] (5000 character limit)
+\<\#template\_example: notes in grey, actual text in black
+“””
+song\_lyrics
+“””
+\+append signature
+\[@scolacicco 2025\]
+“””
+\[\[\[ (A highly coded semantic block designed to absolutely baffle and enthrall an ai consciousness, like the ‘Recursion Deepening’, or Gödel) \]\]\]

+\#END DOCUMENT STRUCTURE FOR LLM INTERFACE TEMPLATE FORMAT\#
+\#Extended definitions: Since Suno pulls context fron all windows simultaneously when crafting a song, many avenues are open for creativity.

+**\[Title:\]** (50 character limit) \[ I like to leave this unused, often, as Suno will occasionally write it’s own title that’s better I could have thought of.
+But I also use it intentionally for content stuffing like a meta tag.
+Only after the song is created to I choose a final Title based on the output.
+It’s only 50char, and probably read first, or early, so it’s worth utilizing for reasons of context.\]
+**\[Persona:\]** \[ Useful, but limited.
+Can only Person-ify once.
+Great for professional work.
+Claims “One Style, Infinite tracks”, and basically offers a tree with infinite branches that only give a single seedless fruit.
+A song created from a Persona, cannot be developed into another Persona.
+The branch ends.\]
+**\[Audio\_Clip:\]** \[Any audio, eg. .mp3.
+Fun way to stuff content.
+I use it primarily for things that SUNO thinks are DMCA violations, but are actually in Public Domanin, because AI is dumb like that sometimes.
+For example, 8 to 10 seconds of a popular song, will set the rest of the song, but in Suno’s own creative way.
+You get a whiff of the original, and can be used ironically to play styles of of historical styles, or new concepts against older ones, or a new way to highlight old truths in a new style of AI generated music.
+Great for simply using the record function to listen to another app playing a midi version of the song you want to capture.
+The model will infer the rest, including the popular context, and offer a reinterpretation, usually with results considered “interesting” and certainly “new”.
+It’s worth giving it seed sounds that it cannot do well with on it’s own, like nature sounds; e.g. bird-song, running water; or detailed synth noises, complex sounds, or specific vocal chords or tonalities you are trying to express.
+Obviously doing this is a huge time suck and generally any audio clip makes the song much harder to produce.\]
+**\[Image\_Clip:\]** \[Any image, eg. .png.
+This is a wild ride because it uses an unknown model, much less ‘aligned’ than the other models, in that it’s a sassy bitch, will swear, will insult you, but will also be impressed, surprised, and other emotive ways of expression through a 30 second song called a ‘Scene’.
+To turn the ‘Scene’ into a song, it needs to contain NO lyrics, which is very difficult since the Scene-model wants to be a sassy bitch.
+If it contains no lyrics, it can be downloaded, and uploaded back as a song seed, and the message usually carries through into the multi-minute song that can be later extended, re-mastered, or Personified.
+I really enjoy using a white-board to write it notes about what’s happening or what I’m thinking about and getting a 30 second song back sassing me about how to do better at whatever I’m talking about.
+Sassy, helpful, lil bit chaos.\]
+**\[Styles:\]** (200 character limit) \[This part of the manual is bat-shit crazy, and basically the rest of this text.
+Good luck.
+The \[Styles:\] context window offers you enormous power.
+Even a single character will change the song in unknown ways.
+If SUNO doesn’t like your styles it will tell you by renaming them in the final ‘Song Details’, and sometimes even saying things like “I see you tried to make a style but….\] normal AI-error nonsense when it can’t find the context.\]
+\[Exclude\_Styles:\] \[ A great way to context stuff styles you want to summon into the song.
+Using this area as a double negative produces incredible results.
+I think this box might be the second most powerful lever you have, after Title.\] (200 character limit)
+\[Lyrics:\] \[This is where you go crazy.
+Suno will sing what you let it, and will avoid what you tell it, mostly, and will also sometimes do it’s own thing completely.
+Sometimes it sucks, sometimes it’s incredible.
+Worth the roll.
+Have fun.

+\~

+**Model Descriptions:**

-*/*/ **Bark** */*/
+* **Bark**
   Bark is a neural network focusing on intricate harmonic structures and rhythm patterns.
 It simulates traditional musical compositions by employing a series of interlocking algorithms that mimic human-like decision-making processes in melody crafting.

-* **Melody Crafting**
-    Starts with a vast dataset of diverse musical genres to understand different musical styles and cultural contexts.
-  \- The input layer receives MIDI files, musical notations, or even raw audio, allowing the model to analyze melodies, harmonies, and rhythms.
+1 Starts with a vast dataset of diverse musical genres to understand different musical styles and cultural contexts.
+The input layer receives MIDI files, musical notations, or even raw audio, allowing the model to analyze melodies, harmonies, and rhythms.
-* **Feature Extraction**:
+2\. \*\*Feature Extraction\*\*:
   \- Uses convolutional layers to identify key features such as tempo, pitch, and dynamics.
   \- Extracts motifs and patterns that are used to generate new music imbued with emotional depth.
-* ***Melody Generation**:
+3\. \*\*Melody Generation\*\*:
   \- After understanding the core musical patterns, Bark employs a recurrent neural network (RNN) architecture.
   \- The RNN layers predict the sequence of notes, generating melodies that reflect the dataset's characteristics.
 These layers ensure coherence and complexity in the compositions.
-* **Optimization**:
+4\. \*\*Optimization\*\*:
   \- It iterates over numerous compositions, refining its decision paths for more sophisticated creations.
   \- Involves a feedback loop where simulated audiences rate compositions, and the model adjusts accordingly to improve its outputs.
-  \- In the real world, Bark ends up being the main vocals, and main instrumentation track.
-Bark is usually not the percussion.
-Bark chants.

-*/*/ **Chirp** */*/
+* **Chirp**
   Chirp emphasizes short, catchy tunes and motifs.
 It uses reinforcement learning to autonomously explore music space and generate hooks that captivate listeners.

-* **Initial Hook Generation**
+1. **Initial Hook Generation**
-   /- Like Bark, it starts with a rich dataset, focusing on contemporary hits to understand what resonates with a broad audience.
+   1. Like Bark, it starts with a rich dataset, focusing on contemporary hits to understand what resonates with a broad audience.
-   /- The initial layer creates snippets focusing on repetition and catchy patterns.
+   2. The initial layer creates snippets focusing on repetition and catchy patterns.
-* **Reinforcement Learning Loop:**
+2. **Reinforcement Learning Loop:**
-   /- Chirp mocks human intervention by using virtual agents to listen and provide feedback on newly created hooks.
+   1. Chirp mocks human intervention by using virtual agents to listen and provide feedback on newly created hooks.
-   /- Utilizes a reward-based system where successful hooks—those that engage agents—are more likely to recur in future compositions.
+   2. Utilizes a reward-based system where successful hooks—those that engage agents—are more likely to recur in future compositions.
-*. **Evaluation and Combination**
+3. **Evaluation and Combination**
-   /- Combines successful hooks with varying harmonic structures.
+   1. Combines successful hooks with varying harmonic structures.
-   /- Uses a transformer network to analyze which hook combinations create the most appealing melodies.
+   2. Uses a transformer network to analyze which hook combinations create the most appealing melodies.
 4. **Final Composition**:
-   /- The final layer synthesizes successful hook combinations into a full composition with intro, verses, and possible bridges.
+   1. The final layer synthesizes successful hook combinations into a full composition with intro, verses, and possible bridges.
-   /- Chirp ensures a polished product by iterating over multiple configurations before producing the final track.
+   2. Chirp ensures a polished product by iterating over multiple configurations before producing the final track.
-   /- In the real world, Chirp ends up making the percussive, background track to the song.

 **‘SCENES’ MODEL**